exploratory-io/book/import/json.md

 ![](images/local-file-picker-json.png)

 ### 2.2 Remote File
 if you select remote, small dialog shows up so enter a URL for the file.
+Enter either json file URL or REST API endpoint URL that returns JSON as response.

 ![](images/import-remote-json-url.png)